For a quick guide, read this.

 How it works

-Clearya is activated when you visit supported shopping websites.
-When you browse a webpage in a supported product category (beauty products, personal care, baby care and household products), Clearya "wakes up" and automatically searches the webpage for the product's ingredient list.
-Clearya then checks if any of the listed ingredients is identified as a substance of concern according to several official chemical databases (see which ones below).
+Clearya is activated when you visit supported shopping websites (currently: Amazon, Target, Sephora, iHerb and Walmart).
+When you browse a webpage in a supported product category (beauty products, personal care, baby care and cleaning products), Clearya "wakes up" and automatically searches the webpage for the product's ingredient list.
+Clearya then checks if any of the listed ingredients is identified as a substance of concern according to several authoritative chemical hazard lists (see which ones below).
 Many ingredients have tens of different trade names and synonyms, so Clearya checks if the listed ingredients may be identified as toxicants under different names.
+In addition to flagging products based on their ingredient lists, Clearya may flag other types of products based on reports from product testing labs which inspect products for undisclosed contaminants.
+Click the Clearya button at the top of the product page to review the results.

 You can personalize the type of alerts you'd like Clearya to display to you by modifying the default Alert Settings.
 For example, you can choose not to be shown alerts on allergens, or on ingredients that are only potentially toxic.